Mark Akenside

-Mark Akenside (9 November 1721 - 23 June 1770) was an English poet and physician.
+Mark Akenside (9 November 1721 – 23 June 1770) was an English poet and physician.

 Biography

-Akenside was born at Newcastle upon Tyne, England, the son of a butcher.
+Akenside was born in Butcher Bank, Newcastle upon Tyne, England, the son of a butcher.
 He was slightly lame all his life from a wound he received as a child from his father's cleaver.
 All his relations were Dissenters, and, after attending the Royal Free Grammar School of Newcastle, and a dissenting academy in the town, he was sent in 1739 to the University of Edinburgh to study theology with a view to becoming a minister, his expenses being paid from a special fund set aside by the dissenting community for the education of their pastors.
 He had already contributed The Virtuoso, in imitation of Spenser's style and stanza (1737) to the Gentleman's Magazine, and in 1738 A British Philippic, occasioned by the Insults of the Spaniards, and the present Preparations for War (also published separately).

 After one winter as a theology student, Akenside changed to medicine as his field of study.
 He repaid the money that had been advanced for his theological studies, and became a deist.
 His politics, said Dr. Samuel Johnson, were characterized by an "impetuous eagerness to subvert and confound, with very little care what shall be established," and he is caricatured in the republican doctor of Tobias Smollett's The Adventures of Peregrine Pickle.
 He was elected a member of the Medical Society of Edinburgh in 1740.
 His ambitions already lay outside his profession, and his gifts as a speaker made him hope one day to enter Parliament.
 In 1740, he printed his Ode on the Winter Solstice in a small volume of poems.
 In 1741, he left Edinburgh for Newcastle and began to call himself surgeon, though it is doubtful whether he practised, and from the next year dates his lifelong friendship with Jeremiah Dyson (1722–1776).